Early Signs of Autism: Recognizing Symptoms and Getting Help

 Autism Sign 5: Sensory issues

-Is Autism Nature or Nurture
+Is Autism (ASD) Nature or Nurture

 Explore our related article If you’re willing to learn more about nature vs nurture in child development.